 "Why are you unaffected by his glamour?"
 Doyle tossed back at her, becoming suspicious of this unusual girl.

 "Don't know.
 Cuz, really don't know what you're talking about.
-Do you mean the glowy stuff that surrounded him?"
+Do you mean the glowy stuff surrounding him?"

 She wrinkled her nose, trying to put the name with the effect.
 He nodded his head, observing her closely.
 She shrugged her shoulders slightly.